xingchenzhang/xingchenzhang.github.io/_pages/about.md

 [08/2024] Started serving as an Associate Editor for the [Chinese Journal of Information Fusion](https://www.iece.org/journal/cjif).

-[07/2024] [One paper](https://www.tandfonline.com/doi/epdf/10.1080/21680566.2024.2380915?needAccess=true) has been accepted by Transportmetrica B: Transport Dynamics.
+[07/2024] Our paper "[Predicting Spatio-temporal Traffic Flow: A Comprehensive End-to-end Approach from Surveillance Cameras](https://www.tandfonline.com/doi/epdf/10.1080/21680566.2024.2380915?needAccess=true) " has been accepted by Transportmetrica B: Transport Dynamics.
 This is a collaborative paper with the Transport Systems & Logistics Lab at Imperial College London.
 We proposed an end-to-end approach for short-term traffic flow prediction using surveillance cameras.

 [07/2024] Two of my IEEE T-PAMI papers were selected as **ESI Highly Cited Papers**.

-[06/2024] [One paper](https://ieeexplore.ieee.org/abstract/document/10682960/) has been accepted by **IEEE Transactions on Intelligent Transportation Systems**.
+[06/2024] Our paper “[3PFS: Protecting pedestrian privacy through face swapping](https://ieeexplore.ieee.org/abstract/document/10682960/) ” has been accepted by **IEEE Transactions on Intelligent Transportation Systems**.
 Congratulations to Zixian!
 The paper is based on Zixian's MSc project at Imperial College London, where I was his primary supervisor and Prof. Yiannis Demiris was his co-supervisor.

 [06/2024] Invited to give a talk on 6th June at "Future of AI Awards 2024: Collaborate, Debate, Invent".
 I introduced my research and shared my fellowship experience.